XMPro/Multi-Agent/docs/naming-conventions/message-broker-topic.md

 ## Notes

 - All agents in a team subscribe to both their specific topics and the team-wide topics.
-- The structure allows for efficient use of MQTT wildcards for flexible subscriptions.
+- The structure allows for efficient use of wildcards for flexible subscriptions.
 - This naming convention aligns with Unified Namespace (UNS) principles while being tailored for the XMPro MAGS application.

 ## UNS Alignment